Niceboy0829/Botkit/readme-facebook.md

 4) Define your own "verify token" - this a string that you control that Facebook will use to verify your web hook endpoint.

 5) Run the example bot app, using the two tokens you just created.
-If you are _not_ running your bot at a public, SSL-enabled internet address, specify the --lt option.
-Note the URL it gives you.
+If you are _not_ running your bot at a public, SSL-enabled internet address, use the --lt option and note the URL it gives you.

 ```
 page_token=<MY PAGE TOKEN> verify_token=<MY_VERIFY_TOKEN> node facebook_bot.js [--lt [--ltsubdomain CUSTOM_SUBDOMAIN]]
 ```

-6) [Set up a webhook endpoint for your app](https://developers.facebook.com/docs/messenger-platform/implementation#setting_webhooks) that uses your public URL, or the URL that localtunnel gave you.
+6) [Set up a webhook endpoint for your app](https://developers.facebook.com/docs/messenger-platform/implementation#setting_webhooks) that uses your public URL.
 Use the verify token you defined in step 4!

 7) Your bot should be online!
 Within Facebook, find your page, and click the "Message" button in the header.